How Much Does A House Extension Cost in 2024?

 • Some extensions require external walls to be built below ground level to ensure the superstructure (the extension) is supported properly.

-The new walls that are built will make up the substructure which normally includes blocks and mortar or brick.
-To ensure that the whole structure is protected, it is vital that the substructure is resistant to frost and substrates which are found in the ground.
+The new walls that are built will make up the substructure, which normally includes blocks and mortar or brick.
+To ensure that the whole structure is protected, it is vital that the substructure is resistant to frost and substrates found in the ground.

 • Flooring